djohalloran/revertingtotype/content/post/squeezebox-duet-without-controller/index.md

 ```
 ### Run the Application to Connect to the Squeezebox Receiver

 1..
-Download the Net::UDAP application ZIP and extract the archive to any location.
+Download a ZIP of the Net::UDAP application from [https://github.com/robinbowes/net-udap](https://github.com/robinbowes/net-udap) and extract it somewhere on your computer (or clone the project if you've got Git installed).

 2..
-To get the Net::UDAP application to connect to the Squeezebox Receiver you need to run its udap_shell.pl script and specify the IP address of the Receiver you determined in the previous section.
+To get the Net::UDAP application to connect to the Squeezebox Receiver you need to run its `udap_shell.pl` script and specify the IP address of the Receiver you determined in the previous section.
 Here's an example of the command where the IP address of the Receiver is 169.254.163.42:
 ```
 C:\branches\1.0.x\scripts>udap_shell.pl --local-address 169.254.163.42
 ```